Koizeay/Toolbox/README.md

 To add a new tool, please follow these steps:
 1. Create a new file in the `lib/pages` folder with the name of your tool finished by `_page.dart` (e.g. `my_tool_page.dart`).
 You can copy/paste the content of the `lib/pages/templates/tool_template_page.dart` file to start.
 2. Code your tool in the new file, you can install packages if needed (via [pub.dev](https://pub.dev)).
-3. Add your tool to the `lib/hierarchy.dart` file by importing it and adding it to `hiearchy` list in the correct folder.
+3. Add your tool to the `lib/hierarchy.dart` file by importing it and adding it to the `toolMap` map and in the correct folder (using the `hierarchy` list).

 ### Improve an existing tool
 If you want to improve an existing tool, you can do it by editing the corresponding file in the `lib/pages` folder.\